You are here:

 How is the course delivered?

-Online learning is the mode of delivery for all Applied Mental Health Studies courses.
+Online learning is the mode of delivery for all Applied Mental Health Studies and Psychiatric Medicine courses:

 Can I study part-time?